Supplemental instructions and guidance for filing under the excessive interest and financing expenses limitation rules

 Part 2H — Cumulative unused excess capacity (CUEC)

-Loss restriction events New
+Loss restriction events

 If there is a loss restriction event, the amounts reported on lines A, B, and C of Part 2H of Form T3SCH130 in the current tax year might not match what had been reported in previous years.
-In such cases, the CRA will not automatically make adjustments but may contact the taxpayer to confirm the amounts are correct.
+In such cases, the CRA will not automatically make adjustments but may contact the trust to confirm the amounts are correct.
 Known errors in CUEC calculations from prior years should be corrected by submitting an amended Form T3SCH130 for the affected years.

 Amounts allocated on Form T2224, Transitional Election Under the Excessive Interest and Financing Expenses Limitation Rules:

-The amounts allocated in part 2, section 5 of Form T2224 are used when completing part 2H in the two tax years following the first tax year in which the rules apply.
+The amounts allocated in part 2, section 5 of Form T2224 are used when completing Part 2H in the two tax years following the first tax year in which the rules apply.

-Part 2L – Amounts determined under clause 95(2)(f.11)(ii)(D) New
+Part 2L — Amounts determined under clause 95(2)(f.11)(ii)(D)

-Part 2L of Form T3SCH130 must be completed when a controlled foreign affiliate is held directly by a trust.
+Part 2L of Form T3SCH130 must be completed when a controlled foreign affiliate is held directly or indirectly by a trust.
 If the affiliate is held through a partnership, then paragraph 12(1)(l.2) applies and Part 2M of Form T3SCH130 should be completed instead.

 Table A in Part 2L is used to calculate how much of a controlled foreign affiliate’s relevant affiliate interest and financing expenses (RAIFE) are denied under subclause 95(2)(f.11)(ii)(D)(I).